pdrb/fwrite/README.rst

 fwrite
 =======

-Python script to create files of the desired size.
+Create files of the desired size.

 Install
 -------